steinbeck/seneca/README.md

 The software is licensed under GPL 2.0.
 This github repository hosts the latest version of Seneca based on the latest version of the Chemistry Development Kit (CDK).

+IMPORTANT:
+Seneca in its current state is, and for the last 20 years was, what Barend Mons calls 'professorware' :)
+It is here for historical reasons and to document our work from 20 years ago.
+We acknowledge that it is for the brave early adopter, but we are working hard to get to stage where we can give a nice GUI app to true experimental chemists to load some NMR fresh from the spectrometer and start the CASE from there.

 ## Installation
 In preparation for using Seneca, goto https://github.com/steinbeck/casekit and follow the instructions to download.
 Once done, also do a